Caribbean

 What Money is Used in the Dominican Republic

 The official currency of the Dominican Republic is the Dominican Peso (RD$).
-Though the U.S. Dollar is widely accepted and change will most likely by given in U.S. dollars.
-Find ATMs in hotel lobbies as well as the airport.
+However, the U.S. Dollar is widely accepted.
+This is one of the Things to Know Before Visiting Punta Cana.

 Credit Cards are widely accepted throughout the Dominican Republic.
-And it’s advised to use a credit card for large purchases like lodging.
-Though use currency for souvenirs and tips.
+It’s advisable to use a credit card for large purchases like lodging.
+However, I use cash for souvenirs and small purchases.
+Tips are accepted and appreciated in DR, from spa services to daily maid service.

 Phone Service in the Dominican Republic

 Since I travel internationally, I have a global plan through my U.S. carrier.
-When I land I just switch over to the local service provider.
+When I land, I just switch over to the local service provider.
 I just use my data to check email and messages.
-The provider I used throughout my trip to DR was Altice.
+The provider I used throughout my trip to the DR was Altice.

 Where to Stay in Punta Cana

-Find resorts connected almost shoulder-to-shoulder along the white sand beaches.
-This area is quite busy and the resorts tend to be louder and the beaches busier.
+Bavaro is quite busy.
+The resorts tend to be louder, and the beaches busier.

 Feed a Spider Monkey.